jadecobra/python_tdd_exercises/source/index.rst

 how can I use this book?
 *********************************************************************************

-You can choose how you go through the chapters by starting with what you like, but start with :doc:`how to make a python test driven development environment </how_to/make_tdd_environment>` because it is required by every chapter, you could also go through the :ref:`how-tos` section in order
+Start with :doc:`how to make a python test driven development environment </how_to/make_tdd_environment>` because it is required by every chapter,  then you can choose how you go through the chapters based on what you like, or you could go through the :ref:`how-tos` section in order

 My recommendations are that you

 * type out the code portions as you go through a chapter without copying and pasting the code
 * repeat a chapter you like until you can do it from memory
 * delete then try to write tests when you are done with a chapter and have the solution
-* delete then try to write a solution when you are done with a chapter without looking at the tests to see if you come up with the same solution
+* delete then try to write a solution when you are done with a chapter without looking at the tests, and having only the terminal response as your guide to see what solution you come up with
 * try to write solutions using only the tests from the :ref:`catalog_of_tests` as your guide
 * try adding tests for any ideas you get as you go through a chapter, the sooner you start writing tests the better you will get at doing it since it requires a little bit of a shift in thinking
 * do not quit until you get to the end of a chapter, especially when it gets hard, it is part of the experience when learning to solve problems, because there is a lot of failure.
 You can always walk away from the chapter to do something that is not related for a while, then come back to it.
 If you take one small step at a time you eventually get where you want to go